Paul Rudnick: Screenwriting

 Rudnick has worked as an uncredited script doctor on films including The Addams Family and The First Wives Club.
-He was credited under the pseudonym "Joseph Howard" for his work on Sister Act, which was originally intended for Bette Midler.
-The screenplay went through many revisions and was re-fashioned for Whoopi Goldberg.
+He was credited under the pseudonym "Joseph Howard" for his work on Sister Act.
 At the time, Rudnick refused to have his real name associated with the script.
 He received sole writing credit for Addams Family Values, In & Out, and the screen version of his play Jeffrey.

 Rudnick's later screenwriting works included Isn't She Great and the 2004 remake of The Stepford Wives.
 His script, Coastal Elites, a socially distanced film about the COVID-19 pandemic, began airing on HBO in September 2020.

 Other writings

 In 2011, HarperCollins published I Shudder, a collection of autobiographical essays Rudnick wrote.
 Since 1998, Rudnick has contributed over fifty short humor pieces to The New Yorker, his work appearing in the collections Fierce Pajamas and Disquiet, Please.

 In 1988, Rudnick began producing satirical film criticism for Premiere magazine.
 He wrote from the perspective of a married woman, Libby Gelman-Waxner, who lived in Manhattan.
 A collection of these columns was published in 1994 under the title If You Ask Me.
 Rudnick (as Libby) resumed writing a monthly column for Entertainment Weekly in 2011 and occasionally contributes reviews to The New Yorker.

 Rudnick's first young adult novel, Gorgeous, was published by Scholastic in 2013.
 Publishers Weekly stated in a review that the book included "writing that's hilarious, profane and profound (often within a single sentence)."
 Scholastic also published Rudnick's second young adult novel, It's All Your Fault, which Booklist called "A laugh-out-loud, irreverent tale built on as much snarkiness as sweetness.
 A riotously good read."

 Berkley published his novel, Playing the Palace, in May 2021.

 In 2023, Simon & Schuster published Rudnick's novel, Farrell Covington and the Limits of Style.
 Publishers Weekly described the book as "dazzling and funny" in a review.
 His novel What Is Wrong With You? was published by Simon & Schuster in March 2025.
+In a starred review, Kirkus called the book "the cure for your bad mood."
+The Tuxedo Society, Rudnick's comic espionage thriller was published in May 2026.